AglarEdain/PHPSamples/README.md

 You should have notions of HTML and CSS for understanding those samples.

+## Dive in this repo

+The numbered folders are sections and subsections of a tutorial I'm currently writing.

+In each section, you'll find a summary ; in each subsection, an explanation in README.md and files (source codes).

+Want to dive in it?
+[Let's get the party started!](01-Getting_started) :smile:

+## Unfinished

+In `master` branch, you'll find consolidated tutorial.

+In `develop` branch, you'll find latest state of the tutorial.
+(More files, but still not finished.
+It's still a work in progress.)

+Proceed with caution.

+In case of not working codes, verify your code, check version of your PHP server, go [read the official manual at PHP.net](https://www.php.net/manual/en/).

 ## About the author

 My nickname is *AglarEdain*.